skingdev/fresco-bakery/tutorial.md

 `app/templates`: All of the handlebars files that are used for our application

-`tasks`: The root contains our configuration for our grunt tasks
+`tasks`: The root contains the configuration for our custom grunt tasks

 `tasks/config`: Contains configuration for grunt tasks brought in through npm (the package.json file)